image

 The name explained

-Fude de Mannen is a crazy name, so let me untangle it here:
+Fude DE Mannen is a crazy name.

 The Japanese word for fountain pen is man nen hitsu (pronounced mahn-nen-hee-tsoo).